Instances That Call For a Dental Crown

 3. A Broken or Weakened Tooth

 Facial trauma, hard foods, and excessive grinding or clenching can all cause tooth injury.
 A broken or weakened tooth needs proper protection or it is at risk for further complications.
 This is where a dental crown comes in.
-Dr. Paul will take impressions, have a dental crown created, and cement it into place for a healthy smile.
+Our dentist will take impressions, have a dental crown created, and cement it into place for a healthy smile.

 4. A Dental Bridge